pratikghule5/JavaScript/Angular.md

 No its not mandatory. you don't want to use then no need to implement but if you want to do something when component render then you have only one place for do constructor.

-21. What are sass files?
+**21. What are sass files?**\

+SASS (Syntactically Awesome Stylesheets) is a CSS pre-processor that lets you use variables, mathematical operations, mixins, loops, functions, imports, and other interesting functionalities that make writing CSS much more powerful.\

-22. How to generate components, services and modules using angular-cli?
+**22. How to generate components, services and modules using angular-cli?**\
+ ng genarte componet
+ ng genrate module
+ ng genrate services

 23. forroot vs forchild
 24. What is NGRX ?
 25. Observable vs Promise